bmdo/gbmm/README.md

 Notes on selecting a media file storage location:
 * It's best to create an empty directory for this location.
 It is possible gbmm will overwrite existing data in this directory if there are any preexisting files.
 * Choose a location plenty of storage space.
 Individual video files are frequently multiple gigabytes in size, and your storage usage can increase quickly when downloading many videos.

-## Overview

-gbmm allows for browsing and downloading videos and their associated images from <a href="https://www.giantbomb.com/">Giant Bomb</a>.

-### Features
-* Video browser with filters and sorting
-* Ability to download videos from the video browser
-* Download queue
-* Metadata stored locally for entirely offline access to downloaded content